Tudat/tudat/_sources/installation/downloadTudatBundle/smartgitDeveloper.rst.txt

 **Step 2.2: Apply for a free account upgrade**

+   Applying for the free upgrade is easily done via :ref:`this <https://education.github.com/discount_requests/new>` link and tick boxes: Student and Individual account.
+Then enter the requested information.

 Fork both the Tudat Bundle and the Tudat repositories and Clone them locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Step 3.1: Fork Tudat Bundle**